 Hop along to brewing success with the most important of beer ingredients in the garden – hops.
 These grow from bines, which are similar to vines and can be purchased as rhizomes.
-These fast growing plants can achieve 15 to 20 feet (4.5 to 6 m.) in one season and typically die back in winter, only to rise again the following spring.
+These fast-growing plants can achieve 15 to 20 feet (5-6 m.) in one season and typically die back in winter, only to rise again the following spring.

 Each hop cultivar has a different flavor, noted by its designation as either a bittering or aromatic plant.
 Bittering hops give the dense, dark notes of high acid levels.
 Aromatic hops brighten beer and brings both the scent and flavor to the brew.
 Some suggestions might be: